mistodon/config_struct/README.md

 ---

 ### For sure
--   Allow naming the root struct
 -   Features (functions?) to opt in/out of the generated const
 -   Allow generating the const only in release mode
--   Allow specifying which traits to derive
 -   Documentation

 ### Eventually